 - The default name of the shared object is shr.o, unless you use the -o option to specify another name. - Exporting some functions (such as restf# where # is a number) might cause incorrect execution.
-If any files in the shared library use floating point and are compiled with the -qtwolink option, do not export the restf# or equivalent floating-point utility functions. - Users without XL C/C++ installed can use the makeC++SharedLib utility described in "Creating a shared library with the makeC++SharedLib utility" on page 68 to create a shared library from C++ object files.
-This method is not recommended for compiler users.
-The -qmkshrobj option is preferred because it has several advantages, including the ability to automatically handle C++ template instantiation, and compatibility with the -O5 optimization option. - 4.
+If any files in the shared library use floating point and are compiled with the -qtwolink option, do not export the restf# or equivalent floating-point utility functions. - 4.
 Optional: Use the AIX ar command to produce an archive library file from multiple shared or static objects.
 For example: - ar -rv libtest.a mySharedObject.o myStaticObject.o - 5.
-Link the shared library to the main application, as described in "Linking a library to an application" on page 54.
+Link the shared library to the main application, as described in "Linking a library to an application" on page 42.